novellito/YASP/README.md

 ## Deployment

-Clone the repo and create a .env file with the following content.
-You will need to register onto the various platforms and create your credentials.

 Note: You will need to have [Docker](https://www.docker.com/) set up on your machine to do this deployment.

+Clone the repo and create a .env file at the root level with the following content.

 ```
 FACEBOOK_CLIENT_SECRET=YOUR_INFO